wfrierson/predictions_in_the_bell_curve/README.md

 These steps are implemented in R using the following scripts within this repository:

-* *000_Misc.R*: Attaches needed packages and defines a convenience functions
+* *000_Misc.R*: Attaches needed packages and defines convenience functions

 * *100_Resampling.R*: Custom functions to perform resampling techniques via bootstrapping and the jackknife method